ttron1691/coderef-django/README.md

     views.py
     [urls.py]
 ```
-It is good practice to add a separate urls.py file for each app.
+We add a separate "urls.py" for each app
 ## Run development server
 In order to start the build-in development webserver use the following command
 ```Shell